-Regional variability in both the nutrient concentration and the optical regime can 955 induce structural changes to the microorganism community, with complex im-956 plications for the carbon biogeochemistry.
-For example, increased vertical trans-957 port of nutrients from the deep ventilation observed in the Nansen Basin could 958 lead to a shift from smaller to larger phytoplankton, while increased stratifica-959 tion and warming leads to opposite trends (Li et al., 2009; Morán et al., 2010).
-960 Additionally, hydrographic boundaries can act as physical barriers limiting dis-961 persal, resulting in vertical and biogeographic differences in microbial diversity 962 and community structure among water masses and basins (Galand et al., 2010; 963 Han et al., 2015).
-During MOSAiC, unique upper water column microbial com-964 munity compositions were indeed observed when crossing boundaries such as the 965 base of the mixed layer, or when drifting into and out of the Transpolar Drift as 966 described here (Chamberlain et al., in prep).
-A key driver in regional differences in Arctic Ocean bacterial communities is the relative proportion of Atlantic water influence, with Species composition and ecological function, i.e., substrate utilization, responding rapidly to changes in the environmental regime.
-This connection 970 makes the variability in water masses, for example the high relative proportion of Atlantic water observed while crossing the Yermak Plateau, a key driver in 972 regional differences of microbial communities (Carter-Gates et al., 2020; Priest 973 et al., 2023).
-At higher trophic levels, Atlantic species enter the Arctic Ocean 974 within the Atlantic Water layer, and appear to survive in parts of the central Arctic.
-975 During MOSAiC, healthy Atlantic cod were found in the Amundsen Basin, where 976 a deep scattering layer indicates the presence of living organisms as food supply 977 (Snoeijs-Leijonmalm et al., 2022).
-In the Nansen Basin, this deep scattering layer 978 was absent, and fish and squid abundance decreased.
-The inflow region of young 979 Atlantic Water near Yermak Plateau, on the other hand, was characterized by large 980 aggregations of Atlantic fish species (Snoeijs-Leijonmalm et al., 2022).
-981
+Regional variability in both the nutrient concentration and the optical regime can induce structural changes to the microorganism community, with complex implications for the carbon biogeochemistry.
+For example, increased vertical transport of nutrients from the deep ventilation observed in the Nansen Basin could lead to a shift from smaller to larger phytoplankton, while increased stratification and warming leads to opposite trends (Li et al., 2009; Morán et al., 2010).
+Additionally, hydrographic boundaries can act as physical barriers limiting dispersal, resulting in vertical and biogeographic differences in microbial diversity and community structure among water masses and basins (Galand et al., 2010; Han et al., 2015).
+During MOSAiC, unique upper water column microbial community compositions were indeed observed when crossing boundaries such as the base of the mixed layer, or when drifting into and out of the Transpolar Drift as described here (EJ Chamberlain, unpublished).
+A key driver in regional differences in Arctic Ocean bacterial communities is the relative proportion of Atlantic water influence, with species composition and ecological function, i.e., substrate utilization, responding rapidly to changes in the environmental regime.
+This connection makes the variability in water masses, for example the high relative proportion of Atlantic water observed while crossing the Yermak Plateau, a key driver in regional differences of microbial communities (Carter-Gates et al., 2020; Priest et al., 2023).
+At higher trophic levels, larger boreal species such as fish or squid can enter the Arctic Ocean within the Atlantic Water layer and appear to survive in parts of the central Arctic.
+During MOSAiC, healthy Atlantic cod were 1045 found in the Amundsen Basin, where a deep scattering layer indicates the presence of living organisms as food supply (Snoeijs-Leijonmalm et al., 2022).
+In the Nansen Basin, this deep scattering layer was absent and fish and squid abundance decreased.
+The inflow region of young Atlantic Water near Yermak Plateau, on the other hand, was characterized by large aggregations of Atlantic fish species (Snoeijs-Leijonmalm et al., 2022).

-982 8.2.4.
+8.2.4.
 Sea ice and atmosphere

-Oceanic heat - when reaching the surface - has an effect on sea ice growth and 983 melt.
-During MOSAiC, the sea ice basal growth was found to transition from a 984 rapid to a slower growth rate, when drifting from Amundsen Basin to Nansen 985 Basin (Lei et al., 2022).
-This change in basal growth rate might be, to some ex-986 tent, related to the greater vertical heat transport from the Atlantic Water layer in 987 the Nansen Basin, associated with the deep ventilation conditions (absence of the 988 halocline).
-During the melt season, elevated ocean surface temperatures contribute 989 to sea ice melt, and small vertical gradients in upper ocean temperature might set 990 different melt rates at, e.g., the keels of ridges (Salganik et al., 2023b).
-The pres-991 ence of shallow, strongly stratified meltwater layers also affects the sea-ice melt 992 rates (Salganik et al., 2023a; Smith et al., 2023).
-Indirectly, even atmospheric con-993 ditions might be influenced by surface ocean conditions, by affecting the emission of marine aerosol precursors that play an important role in, e.g., cloud formation 995 (Schmale et al., 2021).
+Oceanic heat, when reaching the surface, has an effect on sea ice growth and 1053 melt.
+During MOSAiC, the sea ice basal growth was found to transition from a 1054 rapid to a slower growth rate, when drifting from Amundsen Basin to Nansen 1055 Basin (Lei et al., 2022).
+This change in basal growth rate might be, to some ex-1056 tent, related to the greater vertical heat transport from the Atlantic Water layer in 1057 the Nansen Basin, associated with the ventilation conditions (i.e., absence of the 1058 halocline, Polyakov et al., 2017).
+During the melt season, elevated ocean surface 1059 temperatures contribute to sea ice melt and small vertical gradients in upper ocean 1060 temperature might set different melt rates at, e.g., ridge keels (Salganik et al., 1061 2023b).
+The presence of shallow, strongly stratified meltwater layers also affects 1062 the sea-ice melt rates (Salganik et al., 2023a; Smith et al., 2023).
+Indirectly, even 1063 atmospheric conditions might be influenced by surface ocean conditions, by af-1064 fecting the emission of marine aerosol precursors that play an important role in, 1065 e.g., cloud formation (Schmale et al., 2021).
+1066

-9. Summary
+9. Summary and outlook